 4 Protect your most important profile

-Credit and loans are useful because we don’t always have enough money put by to meet a sudden, large expense.
+Credit and loans are useful because we don’t always have enough money put available to pay for a large expense.

 But it’s helpful to understand how they work to make sure they don’t end up costing you more than you expect.

-In particular, as most people know, it’s best to pay off credit card debt, in full, each month in order to avoid interest charges.
+In particular, it’s best to pay off credit card debt, in full, each month in order to avoid interest charges.